Olive thrush: Taxonomy

 The subspecies differ mainly in the relative amounts of white, orange and brown on the underparts.
 Several additional populations of African Turdus thrushes were previously included within this group, but are now most commonly treated as separate species in their own right including the Karoo thrush (Turdus smithi), the Somali thrush (Turdus ludoviciae) and the more northerly Abyssinian thrush, also known as the Northern olive thrush and Mountain thrush, T. abyssinicus, itself also sometimes considered as several separate species (Abyssinian thrush, T. abyssinicus, Usambara thrush, T. roehli and Taita thrush Turdus helleri).

 Description

 It can reach a length of 24 cm and a weight of at least 101 g.
 The tail and the upperparts are coloured dull olive brown.
 The belly is white and the rest of the underparts have an orange hue.
 The throat is speckled with white spots.
 It can be found in evergreen forests, parks, and gardens.

 The male's song is a mix of fluted, whistled and trilled phrases, which varies geographically.
 It occasionally mimics other birds.

 Behaviour

 The female builds a cup nest, typically 2 to 9 m above the ground in a tree or hedge.
 The 1–3 (usually 2) eggs are incubated solely by the female for 14–15 days to hatching, and the chicks fledge in another 16 days.

 Its diet consists of earthworms, insects, snails, fruits, and spiders.
+It's been reported to engage in worm charming in order to bring worms to the surface.